About An Creagan

-This Isle of Skye cottage can very comfortably accommodate four adults within its three generously-proportioned bedrooms.
-The downstairs master has en-suite shower and toilet, TV, under-floor heating and a king size bed.
-The double upstairs has a king-size bed and the third bedroom has two singles.
-All bedrooms have black-out curtains, with Harris Tweed furnishings and high quality 100% cotton sheets.
+This Isle of Skye cottage can very comfortably accommodate four adults or a family of four within its two generously-proportioned bedrooms.
+The double room upstairs has a king-size bed and the second bedroom has two singles.
+Both bedrooms have black-out curtains, with Harris Tweed furnishings and high quality 100% cotton sheets.
 All the bedding is hypoallergenic (duvets are ‘all season’ double-layered) with an extra supply of goose feather and down pillows for those who prefer to use them.
 Guests are also supplied with towels to use during their stay.
 The main bathroom upstairs has an over-shower bath and under-floor heating.
-There is an extendable dining table in the living room, and there is also an extendable table in the porch, where you can sit and relax, or just enjoy the scenery.
-Please note that there is no separate dining room in the cottage.
+Downstairs there is a toilet/shower room, living room and separate dining room.
+There is also an extendable dining table in the porch of the cottage, where you can sit, relax and just enjoy the scenery.

 In common with most cottages of the period and style, the ceilings are low in places, so please mind your head, especially when climbing the stairs!
 There is ample parking and a large garden area with outdoor seating for guests to use.
 There is a multi-fuel stove and under-floor heating, which adds a cosy feel to the cottage for relaxed evenings in.
 There is Wi-Fi for guests to use, and also Freesat satellite channels on TVs in the living room and master bedroom.
 The kitchen is extremely well equipped with everything you will need for your stay.